-Following law school, Ross was a law clerk to Judge Priscilla Owen, United States Court of Appeals for the Fifth Circuit, from 2013 to 2014.
+Following law school, Ross was a law clerk to Judge Priscilla Richman, United States Court of Appeals for the Fifth Circuit, from 2013 to 2014.

 FMC Technologies vs. Richard Murphy and Dril-Quip